 As part of this process it is necessary to obtain information about the types and numbers of fish which might be expected to be caught if the season was extended permanently.
-As this is unlikely to be reliably obtained in one year, permission was sought and has now been obtained for a trial extension to the 31st of October for three years, commencing October 2011.
-This trial has been restricted to the main stem of the Tay only, from Perth up to Dalguise.
+As this is unlikely to be reliably obtained in one year, permission was sought and obtained for a trial extension to the 31st of October for three years, commencing October 2011.
+This trial was restricted to the main stem of the Tay only, from Perth up to Dalguise.
 It does not apply to the upper Tay or tributaries.

 The rationale for this is because autumn salmon are a distinct sub-stock of the salmon within the river and are thought to mainly spawn in the main stem of the river.
 The upper tributaries of the Tay mainly produce spring salmon and summer running grilse, as is explained in more detail here.
 It would not be appropriate to conduct such a trial in areas which are dominated by spring salmon which are very close to spawning by the end of October.

-During the extension period it will be a legal requirement that all salmon caught are released and barbless hooks and appropriate methods only will be used (i.e. no bait).
-Information will be collected from these fish on their abundance, sizes, approximate time of entry to the river etc. Photographs and scale samples to allow ageing to be carried out will be conducted on some beats.
+During the extension period it is a legal requirement that all salmon caught are released and barbless hooks and appropriate methods only will be used (i.e. no bait).
+Information is collected from these fish on their abundance, sizes, approximate time of entry to the river etc. Photographs and scale samples to allow ageing to be carried out will be conducted on some beats.
 Similar sampling will also be conducted on "baggots" and kelts caught at the start of each new season.

-While this trial extension is only limited to the middle and lower part of the Tay, a substantial part of the letting income derived will be donated to the Tay Foundation and this will facilitate improvement and other projects which will help the entire district, not just those areas which are participating in the trial.
+While this trial extension is only limited to the middle and lower part of the Tay, one third of the letting income derived will be donated to the Tay Foundation and this will facilitate improvement and other projects which will help the entire district, not just those areas which are participating in the trial.

 Information for anglers participating in the trial salmon season extension 2014